Epacadostat (INCB024360) Added to Preoperative Chemoradiation in Patients With Locally Advanced Rectal Cancer

 The purpose of this research study is to evaluate epacadostat when given with routine radiation therapy and chemotherapy (capecitabine and oxaliplatin) to treat rectal cancer before routine surgery is performed to remove the tumor.

-Phase I Study of Epacadostat (INCB024360) Added to Preoperative Chemoradiation in Patients With Locally Advanced Rectal Cancer
+Phase I/II Study of Epacadostat (INCB024360) Added to Preoperative Chemoradiation in Patients With Locally Advanced Rectal Cancer

 You can join if…

 Open to people ages 18 years and up

 - Newly diagnosed locally advanced rectal cancer with pathology confirmation with plans to proceed with neoadjuvant short course radiation and chemotherapy as confirmed by treating physician

 - ECOG performance status ≤ 1

 - Normal bone marrow and organ function as defined below:

 - Absolute neutrophil count ≥ 1,500/mcl